gauravk-optimus/RestAssuredReusableTAF/README.md

-# Rest Assured Reusable API Test Automation Framework
+# RestAssured Reusable API Test Automation Framework

-Main objective of this proejct is to create the automation test cases for CC Gateway APIs using RestAssured with TestNG framework using Java Programming language
+Main objective of this project is to create the API Test Automation Framework using RestAssured with TestNG test framework using Java Programming language

 ## Getting Started

-These instructions will help to get a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will help to get a copy of the project and running on your local machine for development and testing purposes.

 ### Prerequisites